sunng87/pgwire/README.md

 are 3 parts of the protocol:

 - Startup: client-server handshake and authentication.
-- Simple Query: The legacy query protocol of postgresql.
+- Simple Query: The text-based query protocol of postgresql.
 Query are provided as string, and server is allowed to stream data in response.
 - Extended Query: A new sub-protocol for query which has ability to cache the query on server-side and reuse it with new parameters.
 The response part is identical to Simple Query.